loopbackio/loopback.io/pages/en/lb2/Third-party-login-using-Passport.md

 summary:
 ---

-{% include important.html content="
+{% include important.html content="To use this component, you should be familiar with [Passport](http://passportjs.org/)
-To use this component, you should be familiar with [Passport](http://passportjs.org/) " %}
+" %}

 ## Overview